 GIS in natural resource management provides information about land area change between time periods.
 The land change documents detected through satellite imagery or aerial photographs.
 It is a useful application in land change, deforestation assessment, urbanization, habitat fragmentation etc. The information obtained from GIS in natural resource management help to study the specific area and monitoring can be done in and around the area.
 It is a way of studying the variations taking place in the landscape and managing the environment.

 Natural resource inventory is a statistical survey of the condition of natural resources.
 It provides relevant information about the environmental condition and policy including conservation program that is obtained through GIS in natural resource management.
-The information through maps in GIS provides the information of location and current resources.
+The information through maps in GIS provides information about the location and current resources.

 Further applications are briefly pointed as below: